mfogel/django-YAInvite/README.rst

 Available settings:

-:``YAINVITE_DEFAULT_LIFETIME``:
-    Default number of days an Invite is valid for.
-Defaults to 7.

 :``YAINVITE_BACKEND``:
     InviteBackend class to use.
 The InviteBackend class describes how to extract the an ``YAINVITE_INVITER_CLASS`` instance from a django http request object, and how to determine how many unused invites that instance has available.
+This should be in standard python dotted path format.
 See ``yainvite/backends.py`` for details.

     Defaults to ``yainvite.backends.UserUnlimitedBackend``.

+:``YAINVITE_DEFAULT_LIFETIME``:
+    Default number of days an Invite is valid for.
+Defaults to 7.

 :``YAINVITE_INVITER_CLASS``:
     The django model class Invites will be allocated to and sent from.
 This does not change how Invites are redeemed - they're always redeemed by a User signing up at the site.
+This should be in ``app_name.ModelName`` format.

     Defaults to ``auth.User``.